-If we would compare our current actor and it's custom continuous loss function with the discrete PPO actor model, we would see two main differences:
+If we were comparing our current Actor and its custom continuous loss function with the discrete PPO actor model, we would see two main differences:

 output = Dense(self.action_space, activation="softmax")(X)

-also, we can remove the activation function at all, but then we don't know what output our model gonna learn to give us, it might give us actions outside of our action space limits.
+output = Dense(self.action_space, activation="tanh")(X).
+Also, we can remove the activation function at all, but then we don't know what output our model will give to us; it might give us actions outside of our action space limits.

-- And the main difference is the custom PPO loss function, which is really hard to explain and moreover to understand… But I will try.
+- And the main difference is the custom PPO loss function, which is hard to explain and understand… But I will try.

 Continuous PPO loss

 The action space defines the distribution used for action selection.
-The distribution is used to sample/select the action based on the specific distribution, and for a given action the distribution defines its probability, this probability is plugged into the formula:
+The distribution is used to sample/select the action based on the specific distribution, and for a given action, the distribution defines its probability which is plugged into the formula:

-For discrete action spaces, we have n linear outputs and a categorical distribution (i.e. the outputs are the logits that define the probabilities using softmax, and we sample based on those.
-In discrete action space case the probability is just the softmax value of the chosen action).
+For discrete action spaces, we have n linear outputs and a categorical distribution. i.e., the outcomes are the logits that define the probabilities using softmax, and we sample based on those.
+In discrete action space cases, the likelihood is just the softmax value of the chosen action.

 The Critic model

 Same as before, we send the action predicted by the Actor to our environment and observe what happens in the game.
-If something positive happens as a result of our action, the environment sends back a positive response in the form of a reward and vice versa if we receive a negative reward.
-These rewards are taken in by training our Critic model:
+If something positive happens due to our action, the environment sends back a positive response in the form of a reward and vice versa if we receive a negative reward.
+These rewards are taken in by training our

-When we are going from discrete action space to continuous, we must change the code part where we are choosing an action.
-First I'll give a code part to make sense what is the difference between them:
+When we go from discrete action space to continuous, we must change the code part where we choose an action.
+First, I'll give a code part to make sense what is the difference between them:

 def act_continuous(self, state): # Use the network to predict the next action to take, using the model pred = self.Actor.predict(state) low, high = -1.0, 1.0 # -1 and 1 are boundaries of tanh action = pred + np.random.uniform(low, high, size=pred.shape) * self.std action = np.clip(action, low, high) logp_t = self.gaussian_likelihood(action, pred, self.log_std) return action, logp_t def gaussian_likelihood(self, action, pred, log_std): # https://github.com/hill-a/stable-baselines/blob/master/stable_baselines/sac/policies.py pre_sum = -0.5 * (((action-pred)/(np.exp(log_std)+1e-8))**2 + 2*log_std + np.log(2*np.pi)) return np.sum(pre_sum, axis=1) def act_discrete(self, state): # Use the network to predict the next action to take, using the model prediction = self.Actor.predict(state) action = np.random.choice(self.action_size, p=prediction) action_onehot = np.zeros([self.action_size]) action_onehot[action] = 1 return action, action_onehot, prediction